-Due to the presence in the Alzheimer’s Disease Neuroimaging Inititative (ADNI) database of such a comprehensive list of biomarker data, with many hundreds of plasma, CSF, MRI, PET, and cognitive performance values, we tested the plausibility of incorporating multi modal data from hundreds of patients to assess relative risk of progression across a well populated milestone (progression from MCI to AD diagnosis).
-To avoid the anticipated issues with standard statistical approaches, we used machine learning techniques, including categorical and regression tree, and random forest approaches.
-Although unable to do a comprehensive survey across data and methods, we identified a particular variant of the analysis which gave good results, improving as we incorporated additional modalities, and maintaining utility even when focused only on inexpensive and non-invasive data like plasma biomarkers and cognitive test results.
+Due to the presence in the Alzheimer’s Disease Neuroimaging Inititative (ADNI) database of a comprehensive list of biomarker data, with many hundreds of plasma, CSF, MRI, PET, and cognitive performance values, we tested the plausibility of incorporating multi modal data from hundreds of patients to assess relative risk of progression across a well populated milestone (progression from MCI to AD diagnosis).
+Because we suspected the relationships might be highly non-linear, we used machine learning techniques, including categorical and regression tree and random forest approaches.
+We have identified a particular variant of the analysis which gave good results, improving as we incorporated additional modalities.
+Surprisingly, our approach worked well even when focused only on inexpensive and non-invasive data like plasma biomarkers and cognitive test results, thus suggesting the possibility of population-level testing.